Pre-Service Firefighter Education and Training

 Students have the right to appeal any academic decisions as set out in the Conestoga Student Guide.
 It is recommended that students begin this appeal process by first meeting with the faculty and/or program.

-- Student completes supplemental work (test or assignment) in accordance with the times and dates given by the Program Coordinator.
+- Student completes supplemental work (test or assignment) in accordance with the times and dates communicated.

-- Supplemental work is assessed and the Registrar's Office is contacted with the result.
+- Supplemental work is assessed, and the final grade is posted.

 Readmission to the Program